NFDI4Chem/MIChI/CONTRIBUTING.md

 ## Code of Conduct

-The NFDI4Chem_MIChI team strives to create a welcoming environment for editors, users and other contributors.
+The MICHI team strives to create a welcoming environment for editors, users and other contributors.
 Please carefully read our [Code of Conduct](CODE_OF_CONDUCT.md).